Six Bells Miners Institute – Arrail Street Six Bells

 The Contractor Mr A. P. Williams.

 The builder and contractor responsible for the construction of the Six Bells Miners Institute at Arrail Street was Mr Alfred Prosser Williams, Mr Williams was one of Abertillery’s largest building contractors.
-He was born on 25th March 1849.
-Some of the most well-known building projects completed by Mr Williams were as follows – The re-building St Michaels Church, the New Market Hall, the Globe Hotel, the Abertillery Vicarage in Church Street, the Co-operative Store in Church Street, Abertillery, the Blaentillery School, Queen Street School, Arael School along with many other buildings and he also built the Globe Picture House at Blaina.
+He was born on the 25th of March 1849.
+Some of the most well-known building projects completed by Mr Williams were as follows – The re-building St Michaels Church, the New Market Hall, the re-building of the Globe Hotel, the Abertillery Vicarage in Church Street, the Co-operative Store in Church Street, Abertillery, the Blaentillery School, Queen Street School, Arael School along with many other buildings and he also built a picture house at Blaina.

 Mr A. P. Williams was said to have been the first person in Abertillery to have a private telephone installed in his residence Gwentland House, Oak Street, Abertillery.
 Upon his retirement he went to live at Herbert Hall, Crickhowell, he later came back to Blaina to supervise building work and lived at “Lismore House” New Bennett St, Blaina.